-Anyone looking to adopt can choose to enquire through their local authority, a regional adoption agency, or a voluntary adoption agency (VAA) like CCS Adoption.
+Anyone looking to adopt can choose to enquire through their local authority, a Regional Adoption Agency (RAA), or a Voluntary Adoption Agency (VAA) like CCS Adoption.

 Hear five adopters, including CCS Adopter Zoe, talk about why they chose a Voluntary Adoption Agency for their adoption journey and how it has been for them.Download our Information Pack